Stay up to date! Sign up for our newsletter and be the first to get all Blast Fitness news!

-We also can’t expect that the skill of eating well, eating enough (not too much, not too little) and enjoying what we eat will be innate.
-It is learned and can be improved.
+We also can’t expect that the skill of eating well, eating enough (not too much, not too little) and enjoying what we eat will be innate if we’ve been ignoring our built in fullness and hunger cues for years.
+Eating habits are learned and can be changed over time.

 Just like my husband says when he is teaching me a new sport (there’s totally never any fighting involved…) try to be coachable, and you’ll be amazed at the world of tips and tricks to which you’ve opened your mind.